brucebiotech/dbu/docs/README.md

 ## Using dbu with OpenOCD

-Just ensure that OpenOCD is configured to use the cmsis-dap adapter driver; e.e include the following in your openocd.cfg.
+Just ensure that OpenOCD is configured to use the cmsis-dap adapter driver; e.g. include the following in your openocd config:

 ```
 adapter driver  cmsis-dap
 ```
+By default, OpenOCD will access dbu port 0.

+To attach to other ports you need to execute an [edbg command](#examples) to switch dbu to the required port prior to starting openOCD.